 Stool.
 Feces.
 Scat.
 Poop.
 It goes by many names, and everyone does it.
 Some days it’s smooth and relieving, other days it’s hard and requires almost popping a vein to release.

-While poop might not be the most—ahem, polite—topic, what our stool can tell us about our health and nutrition is certainly something to talk about.
 In this two-part series, we go over the bowel-basics and talk to some experts who answer everything you’ve ever wanted to know about the brown stuff.

 A common misconception is that if you don’t pass a bowel movement (BM) every day, you’re constipated.
 This is not always the case.
 Normal bowel movements can range anywhere from three times a day to three times a week; the frequency varies from person to person.
 When it comes to pooping, the texture, and feeling after going far outweigh the frequency.